ArduPilot/ardupilot_wiki/common/source/docs/common-dshot.rst

 .. note::
    Sending BLHeli_32 telemetry data to your GCS requires using mavlink2 on your GCS connection.
 While on current ArduPilot firmware the USB port defaults to mavlink2, it might require adjusting the protocol setting when using a different port for GCS connection.

-In addition, some telemetry values can be displayed on the integrated :ref:`on-board OSD <common-osd-overview>`, if your flight controller has one.
+In addition, some telemetry values can be displayed on the integrated :ref:`on-board OSD <common-osd-overview>`, if your autopilot has one.